 Below are some general resources to help you understand estate planning.
 Tax planning can be recommended for large estates.
 A trust may be ideal for a blended planning and how an estate plan will help you and your family.

 Simple wills may be all but simple.
 A will can provide many benefits for estate plans in South Carolina.
-Even if you do not have a big estate, you can avoid problems for your children or beneficiaries with a well drafted will.
+Even if you do not have a large estate, you can avoid problems for your children or beneficiaries with a well drafted will.
 Therefore, no will is necessarily simple.
 Your family situation, your desired beneficiaries, sentimental personal property must all be considered, even for a small estate.

-You may include a testamentary trust for minors create a trust made by your will to avoid a lump sum payment to your children, nephew or nieces (or any beneficiary under a certain age).
+You may include a testamentary trust for minors.
+Create a trust made by your will to avoid a lump sum payment to your children, nephew or nieces (or any beneficiary under a certain age).
 Trusts for minors avoid the appointment of a conservator over any money to the minor.
 A conservatorship requires a court order, and can be time consuming and very costly.
 You also have the choice of who will oversee the money.

 If there is no will then there will be a intestate succession, as defined by South Carolina law.
 If you have a spouse and children, your estate will be equally divided, but the state will have to establish a conservatorship for the children.
 A number of issues result where you cannot control the distribution of your estate.
 For example, if there is an outright gift to an adult child that has substance abuse problems this may actually hurt more than help.

-Testamentary- established by your will.
+- Testamentary- established by your will.

-Inter vivos trust -a revocable living trust
+- Inter vivos trust -a revocable living trust

-Charitable trust - set up in a number of ways to benefit your family and then give to charity or vice versa.
+- Charitable trust - set up in a number of ways to benefit your family and then give to charity or vice versa.

-Qualified terminable interest trust
+- Qualified terminable interest trust

-Qualified domestic trust
+- Qualified domestic trust

-Life insurance trust - owner of a policy to avoid taxing the estate at death
+- Life insurance trust - owner of a policy to avoid taxing the estate at death

-Trust for children - special needs trusts or less specific trust for minors and many more...
+- Trust for children - special needs trusts or less specific trust for minors and many more...

+Trusts are created by IRS regulations and governed by the creating trust document and South Carolina Trust Code.
+Generally, your will is customized to take advantage of the trust you choose.
+There are other considerations as well.
+Cost is always in issue.
+The cost of creating and managing a trust should not outweigh the need or assets to be included in the trust.
 You may have a desire to split your estate between your children and a charity.
 A trust would be a great way to do this, but if your estate is not large enough to warrant such a plan, you could create a similar plan with your will and various investments during your lifetime.
 It should not be overlooked that trust may be useful during your life as well.
 For example, trusts can be private entities established to purchase land or make investments where a business organization would be publicly available.

 There are times when you may be required to use the courts.
 There are also situations where the courts provide a valuable and beneficial service.
 Some instances include: A will contest, enforcing a will, when there has been personal representative wrongdoing or when you need to modify a will or trust.

 Generally, with estate planning you don't need the courts to draft or execute your wills and trusts.
 However, the courts have provided valuable insight into drafting those things that are required for a valid estate plan.
-Whether you need a simple will or complex estate plan we ensure that your plan adheres to known case law to avoid later issues for your estate.
+Whether you need a simple will or complex estate plan, we ensure that your plan adheres to known case law to avoid later issues for your estate.

 The courts are useful to make changes to an existing irrevocable trust.
 Generally, the courts will be needed if the trust agreement does not provide the power for the trustee to make the changes or the instructions when changes can be made.
 There are times when changes to the trust or beneficiaries may be easily pursued, such as when the expense of continuing the trust defeats the purpose of the trust.